-It’s sickening to think that fraudsters would use the current crisis to trick people into handing over their money, but recent weeks have seen a raft of new scams emerge designed to do exactly that.
+It’s sickening to think that fraudsters are working round the clock to trick people into handing over their money during the pandemic, but the raft of new scams which emerge every month is testimony to this fact.

 Here’s our rundown of some of the scams currently doing the rounds, and what you can do about them.

 Text messages are being sent out which include a link to an authentic-looking but fake NHS website.
 Recipients are urged to input their personal and bank details so that they can register for a vaccine.
 Fraudsters then use this information to steal cash from their bank accounts.